YinHK-gameDev/unity-learn/lighting/lights.md

   Because the complex calculations are performed in advance, Baked Lights reduce shading cost at runtime, and **reduce the rendering cost of shadows**.

+  **Baked Light behavior:**
+  - Unity bakes both direct lighting and indirect lighting from **Baked Lights into lightmaps**.
+  - Unity bakes both direct and indirect lighting from **Baked Lights into Light Probes**.

 - **Realtime**: \
   Unity **calculates and updates the lighting of Realtime Lights every frame at runtime**.
 Unity does not precompute any calculations for Realtime Lights.